MOT tests to resume

 The six-month exemption will still apply to MOTs due between 30th March and 31st July 2020 under the current Government guidance.
 The drivers are, however, still legally obliged to ensure their vehicles are roadworthy.
 They are encouraged to book their test as soon as possible.

-when the 6 months exemption expire?
+When does the 6 months exemption expire?

 The expiry date for the 6 months MOT exemption will depend on when your MOT was originally due.
 For example, if your MOT was due to expire on 1st June 2020, it will be extended until 1st December 2020 at the latest.

 You can still get your mot test when you're exempt